joakimk/toniq/README.md

 * You don't have to run the code syncronously.
 E.g. don't delay a web response while sending email.
 * You don't have to write custom code for the things a job queue can handle for you.
-* You get persistence, retries, concurrency limits, etc.
+* You get persistence, retries, failover, concurrency limits, etc.

 ### Will jobs be run in order?